cnabio/duffle/docs/104-claims.md

 - `$CNAB_ACTION`: The action to be performed (install, upgrade, ...)
 - `$CNAB_REVISION`: The ULID for the present release revision.
 (On upgrade, this is the _new_ revision)

 > Credential data, which is also injected into the invocation image, is _not_ managed by the claim system.
+Rules for injecting credentials are found in [the bundle runtime definition](103-bundle-runtime.md).

 The parameters passed in by the user are vetted against `parameters.json` outside of the container, and then injected into the container as environment variables of the form: `$CNAB_P_{parameterName.toUpper}="{parameterValue}"`.